 God’s Word is powerful and isn’t meant to be read flippantly.
 In fact, r

 This leads to worshipping God through Adoration, Confession, Thanksgiving, and Supplication.
 This is otherwise known as the ACTS Prayer Model.
-You may also enjoy this PDF file giving you a compilation of verses to use as you pray according to the ACTS Method.

 We’ve seen from the above section on Worship through Adoration, how you can express your adoration to God for His holiness.
 Even as I write this post, I tear up as I am overwhelmed with love for God.
 Do you get that way, too?